BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 Constructors are used to create an instance of a class with members specified from a set of inputs.
 This can be useful in employing logic to verify inputs and specify members based on those inputs.

+Constructors are specified within a class definition by the name of the

 ## Control Flow

 ### If Statements